therightstuff/aws-cdk-js-dev-guide/README.md

 It is valuable and necessary to go through the following steps to familiarize yourself with the tools.

-- create programmatic user in IAM with admin permissions
+- create a programmatic user in IAM with admin permissions
 - if you're using visual studio code (recommended), [configure aws toolkit](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/setup-toolkit.html)
 - set up credentials with the profile id "default"
-- get 12 digit account id from My Account in console
+- get the 12 digit account id from My Account in console
 - follow [the CDK hello world tutorial](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#hello_world_tutorial)

 ### Tool Versions

-CDK, like SAM, tends to be updated frequently with breaking changes.
-Prior to committing changes, please ensure that you are using the latest versions and that everything is building and running correctly.
+CDK, like SAM, tends to be updated frequently - sometimes with breaking changes.
+Prior to committing changes, it's a good idea to ensure that you are using the latest versions and that everything is building and running correctly.

 ### CDK Initialization